nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

             animations: {
                 self.myButton.frame.origin.y += 20
             }, completion: {
-                _ in // *
+                _ in
                 print("finished!")
         })
         ```

         If an anonymous function takes parameters, you must acknowledge them somehow.
 You can omit the `in` expression and use the parameters by the magic names `$0` and so on.
-Or you can keep the in expression and give the parameters names or ignore them with underscores.
-But you can’t omit the in expression and not use the parameters’ magic names!
+Or you can keep the `in` expression and give the parameters names or ignore them with underscores `_`.
+But you can’t omit the `in` expression and not use the parameters’ magic names!
 If you do, your code won’t compile.

         7. Omission of the function argument label: If your anonymous function is the last argument being passed in this function call — which will just about always be the case — you can close the function call with a right parenthesis before this last argument, and then put just the anonymous function body without a label.
 This is called trailing closure syntax.